 Code of Conduct on Mortgage Arrears (CCMA)

-The Central Bank's Code of Conduct on Mortgage Arrears (pdf) is the main code of relevance to people whose mortgage is in arrears or in danger of slipping into arrears.
-It requires lenders to wait 12 months before taking legal action about mortgages in arrears.
-However, this requirement does not apply if a borrower is deliberately not engaging with the lender.
+The Central Bank’s Code of Conduct on Mortgage Arrears (CCMA) has been revised and the new version came into effect on 1 July 2013.
+This is the main code of relevance to people whose mortgage is in arrears or in danger of slipping into arrears.

 The CCMA requires mortgage lenders to adopt specific procedures when dealing with borrowers experiencing arrears and financial difficulties.
 Such procedures must be aimed at helping you as far as possible in your own particular circumstances.

 In general, the CCMA requires lenders to wait 8 months before taking legal action about mortgages in arrears.
 However, this requirement does not apply if a borrower is deliberately not co-operating with the lender - see below.